c01dkit/sec-papers-collection/README.md

-# A collection of security papers on top publications.
+# A Collection of Security Papers on Top Publications

 The following publications are included: